Importance And Mission

 In addition, PTTEP has established a Technical Assurance Committee as an additional layer of review and oversight in the exploration preparation process.
 This ensures that key technical aspects are thoroughly analyzed and that exploration assessments align with PTTEP’s internal standards and guidelines, supporting well-informed investment decisions that contribute to both current and future production targets.

 Based on the enterprise risk factors, PTTEP has identified emerging risks.
 Hence, the prioritization of these emerging risks is based on the existing risk factors.
-Currently, PTTEP has identified and keeps monitoring emerging risks as follows.
+Currently, PTTEP has identified and is monitoring two emerging risks as follows:

 • Timeframe: 3-10 years